+Legacy Ranch started in 2006, it is a nonprofit organization devoted to linking children who need homes with foster and adoptive parents in the Central Texas region.
 Wilde emphasized that there are always children who need homes, and they are just as desperate to be cared for as the children on the news.
 Children in America and in particular here in Texas by the thousands need a safe and loving home to go to.
-Some are short term, while their biological parents complete services and others will need a forever family.
+Some are short term, while their biological parents’ complete services and others will need a forever family.
 These children are in our neighborhoods, our schools, and in our churches.
 They are hurt, helpless, and without a voice.

-Though Family Link has placed hundreds of children in foster and adoptive families, there are always more children waiting for homes.
+Though Legacy Ranch has placed thousands of children in foster and adoptive families, there are always more children waiting for homes.
 Wilde is often on the road informing people in Central Texas about the urgency of finding homes for children and gets calls at all hours looking for placements.
 “We’re given a certain amount of time to live.
 What is the greatest impact we can create in this world?”
 Wilde asks.
 “And when you stop thinking about yourself, life can get exciting.
 I do want people to know they can choose extraordinary lives.
 As ordinary people choosing to make a difference, that’s how they come to live extraordinary lives.”

 In 2012, Legacy Ranch expanded into a 156-acre campus that cares for many children who would not have a home to go to in the middle of the night.
 While Legacy Ranch focuses on keeping large sibling groups together we also will accept any child in need if there is the room available.
 Legacy Ranch was created because we saw an increased need for emergency placements to have a place to go to, until a family could be located for them.
 We realized how important it was to help kids stay together; children would be separated from their siblings at the same time that everything they knew was disappearing.
 We wanted to help alleviate the trauma of having sibling parted from one another and quickly realized more was needed to be done.